 This is a centuries-old system of building walls, its name coming from the Italian word Gabbia which means cage.
 As the meaning suggests, gabion walls are indeed cages made of steel or wire rods and are filled with rubble or rocks.

 These walls were built in several places during the times of the Civil War for protecting soldiers.
-And due to their ability to be combined with any recycled material, they have a loyal customer base amongst the eco-conscious people across the globe.
+And due to their ability to be combined with any recycled material, they have a loyal customer base amongst eco-conscious people across the globe.
 This has also been facilitated by the newer wire technologies and coatings, which have extended the life of gabion structures considerably.

 Interestingly, gabion retaining walls can be a great choice for waterfront areas.
 These walls act to hold the soil layers and banks with a somewhat flexible mass of great weight.